 Natural disasters displace populations, forcing people to abandon their homes.
 Water supplies can become compromised and disease spreads where populations are already vulnerable.
 Food becomes scarce when natural disasters destroy agricultural land.
 Hunger becomes a serious issue.
 Particularly in the long term, since malnutrition can stunt children’s development.

 The aftermath of a natural disaster can leave anyone with emotional distress.
 People watch their community collapse and must learn to cope with the loss of friends, families, pets, and memorabilia.
-This emotional impact can be long-lasting, sometime turning into Post-Traumatic Stress Disorder (PTSD).
+This emotional impact can be long-lasting, sometimes turning into Post-Traumatic Stress Disorder (PTSD).
 A research study from the National Center for Biotechnology Information (NCBI) reveals that even two years after Hurricane Katrina hit in 2005, 31.
 9 percent of victims reported dealing with PTSD from unresolved, hurricane-related stress.
 Nonprofit disaster relief organizations work to help communities heal, financially and emotionally, following a natural disaster.

 Immediate and Long-Term Needs After a Natural Disaster